+Regulated bypass river reaches typically alter the natural hydrograph by capturing or diverting winter and spring runoff, thereby reducing or eliminating the natural spring recession of flow, while aseasonal pulsed flows from hydropower peaking or summer recreational boating releases cause large sudden changes in water depths, further disrupting natural spring and summer flow regimes.

+Regulated rivers have different hydrologic signatures than those that remain unregulated (undammed), and often these signatures exhibit patterns in the timing, magnitude, and duration of flow that are out of phase with the seasonally driven patterns observed in unregulated rivers (Marchetti and Moyle 2001; Grantham et al. 2010).
+These large-scale hydrologic changes from dams have significantly altered the highly seasonal yet predictable flow related cues with which native lotic species have evolved.
+For lotic species such as R. boylii that rely on some degree of plasticity to maximize larval development during the predictable flows and warm temperatures associated with Mediterranean summers in California, river regulation can severely limit reproductive success (Lind et al. 1996; Kupferberg et al. 2012).

-R.boylii use specific environmental cues (flow recession rate and water temperature) to project the onset of suitable and stable hydraulic and thermal periods for spring breeding because these signals remain consistent across a wide geographic range, despite considerable shifts in the timing of these seasonal cues from year to year.
+We suggest R.boylii use specific environmental cues (flow recession rate and water temperature) to project the onset of suitable and stable hydraulic and thermal periods for spring breeding as these signals can be consistently utilized across a wide geographic range, despite considerable shifts in the timing of these seasonal cues from year to year.
 As a result, this species breeds in very similar hydrologic conditions across watersheds, states and years, despite a highly variable geographical and environmental gradient across the R. boylii range (Kupferberg 1996; Lind 2005).
 For R. boylii, this breeding plasticity may be viewed as a behavioral response to predictable recession rates, timing of receding flows, and water temperature.
 We show data demonstrating extreme differences in inter-annual breeding timing in R. boylii between wet years and dry years, as well as regional differences observed in coastal and mountain watersheds, including some of the earliest and latest oviposition documented in the Sierra Nevada.
 From a conservation perspective, this plasticity may provide resilience to changes in temporal variability and timing expected from climate warming.
 Therefore maintaining the timing and pattern of these crucial environmental cues in managed systems is important for population persistence.